Chicago Bears On Hand For Deshaun Watson’s Workout, Could Still Take Him No. 3

 — ProFootballTalk (@ProFootballTalk) March 17, 2017

-Despite making a slight splash at the quarterback position, the Bears will take one in the upcoming draft.
+Despite making a slight splash at the quarterback position the Bears will take one in the upcoming draft.
 Most people expect the Bears to add a quarterback with one of their first two picks.

 The problem with this draft class is that the quarterback position is not too deep.
 If a run were to happen on the position the Chicago Bears could be without a quarterback prospect who has some upside to them.
 As of now, there are only six passers who grade out as potential starters.
 What has to be considered is the quarterback’s overall fit in the Bears’ offensive scheme.
 The latter may force the Bears’ hand.